jonmorrissmith/RpiTrainDisplay/README.md

 # RGB Matrix Train Departure Board
-You can build you're own train departure board showing the next train from your favourite station to your favourite destination, where it's calling, and the following two departures
+You can build you're own train departure board showing the next train from your favourite station to your favourite destination, where it's calling, and the following two departures.

+The project uses a Raspberry Pi with RGB LED matrices and has a range of configuration options.

 # Motivation
 Being a life-long train fan I've always wanted my own departure board... and as a regular commuter I wanted one which shows my usual route.

 Over the years I've looked at flip-dot displays and various other mechanisms and then saw LED dot-matrix displays become available for purchase.

-These look amazing... however the price and monthly-subscription was offputting so I thought "I wonder if I could build one for less".
+These look amazing... however the price and monthly-subscription was offputting.

+So I thought "I wonder if I could build one for less".

 And here we are.

 # This documentation is evolving
-In this second version (24th Feb 2025) there's still gaps, however it's a lot more complete than it was!
+In this second version (26th Feb 2025) there's still gaps, however it's a lot more complete than it was!
 Happy to help with any questions - best to do that via github so others can share the wisdom!

 # Hardware